biohub-hpc/hpcuserguide/src/3._Storage/index.md

     This space is subject to being purged at each node reboot.

 Each node has some amount of local working storage.
-This can always be accessed via `/tmp` which is a per-user namespace only available on the node.
+This can always be accessed via `/tmp` which is a per-user namespace only available when on the node.
 `/local/scratch` is available for use where a project might want to stage data which remains on the node across multiple jobs. `/local/scratch` on each node is then NFS exported to all other nodes and can be found at